adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 3. Test Automation supports the Product
 4. Front-end supports the Test Automation (in the form of Acceptance tests perhaps)
 5. Backend supports the Front-end
-6. APIs support the Backend
+6. DB, 3rd party APIs etc, support the Backend

-...and so it continues until you have struck the very center of the earth, where you will find the lowest level component that is barely recogniseable as even a thing, and it has zero dependencies.

 From an application perspective, the most outer edge starts with Front-end.
 Every problem that needs solving can be either achieved on the Front-end or pushed back down to the level below.
 If you're not building a static website, then you're building a dynamic website.
 And if you're building a dynamic website, the HTML needs to contain content that resides elsewhere.
 This could be an API, database, file store, cookies, etc. As a Front-end developer, I am not too concerned about the finer details of those layers, so that complexity is abstracted away nicely, in what the industry calls a *View Model* - a Model that is appropriately designed to populate the View.
 I don't wish to have complex, business logic in my Views, which is why Logic-less templating has become popular, as an answer on Stackoverflow indicates [[0](#ref0)]: